Green Business Certification

 The City of Salisbury's Sustainability Advisory Committee (Green Team) is excited to announce its new Green Business initiative!
 Participating businesses will receive a sticker to be placed at the business' point of entry, and a picture with the Mayor to be shared on social media!
 Additionally, participants will have their logo added to the City's website under a new section touting green business.

 In order to qualify, a business must meet a number of criteria to which the Green Team has assigned point values.
-A business' total score determines whether they are bronze, silver, or gold level.
+A business' total score determines whether they are bronze (8 points), silver (10 points), or gold (12 points) level.

 Upon receipt of your registration form, the City's Sustainability Director will contact you to schedule a time to visit and confirm your checklist.